-The Mental Health Media Grants or Pūtea Pāpāho are awarded to people passionate about reducing discrimination against, and increasing social inclusion towards, New Zealanders living with mental distress or illness.
+The Mental Health Media Grants or Pūtea Pāpāho are awarded to journalists passionate about reducing discrimination against, and increasing social inclusion towards, New Zealanders living with mental distress or illness.

-These grants fund projects in the media and creative spheres that make a real and lasting impact on our hearts and minds.
-Winning projects are designed to help end the social judgments, myths and barriers to equal opportunity that people living with mental distress can face.
+These grants fund projects in the media that make a real and lasting impact on our hearts and minds.
+Winning projects are designed to help end the social judgements, myths and barriers to equal opportunity that people living with mental distress can face.

 Each Media Grant offers up to $10,000 NZD, as well as a fellowship and project guidance from the Mental Health Foundation on behalf of Like Minds, Like Mine.

 Between 2007 and 2010, 16 New Zealanders were awarded a Media Grant.
-In 2015, the Creative Grants were re-launched with new funding from the Te Hiringa Hauora/the Health Promotion Agency.
+In 2015, the grants were re-launched with new funding from the Te Hiringa Hauora/the Health Promotion Agency.

 If you have any questions, please email: